project-lightlin/SmartQSM/README.md

 *Or* you can:

-A. click the green *Code* button on the top right corner of the repo page,
+A. click the *Code* button on the top right corner of the repo page,

 B. click *Download ZIP*,